Phylliade/ikpy/README.md

 Finished the quick start guide?
 Go [here](https://github.com/Phylliade/ikpy/tree/master/tutorials/ikpy/getting_started.md)!

 # Guides and Tutorials
-Go the the [src](https://github.com/Phylliade/ikpy/tree/master/src/ikpy) folder and read the .md files.
+Go the the [tutorials](https://github.com/Phylliade/ikpy/tree/master/tutorials/ikpy) folder and read the .md files.
 It should introduce you to the basics concepts of IKPy.

-You can find tutorials in the IPython [notebooks](https://github.com/Phylliade/ikpy/tree/master/notebooks/ikpy).

 # API Documentation
 An extensive documentation of the API can be found [here](http://ikpy.readthedocs.org).